pauloazedo/js-profile/Readme.md

    ```

 4. **Environment Variables**:
-   - Rename `.env.example` to `.env` and configure necessary settings.
+   - Edit `.env` and configure necessary settings to your MongoDB database..

 ## 🐳 Docker Setup (Upcoming)
 To run the application inside a Docker container: